martinbuberl/martinbuberl.com/README.md

 This is the repository of my personal website [martinbuberl.com](https://martinbuberl.com/).

-It is hosted directly from this repository as a [GitHub Pages](https://pages.github.com/) site.
+It is hosted directly from this repository via [GitHub Pages](https://pages.github.com/).

 ## Prerequisites